nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Possible Errors:

-- `This link does not exist in CareLink` - When trying to delete a link that doesn't exist
 - `Incorrect NRIC.
 Person not found` - When either the patient's or caregiver's NRIC cannot be found

 #### Listing all persons : `list`